Skip to main content

 Previously called Transactional Emails

-If you're sending a high volume of emails from Planhat, then we suggest you use our Email Automation Provider functionality via SendGrid.
+If you're sending a high volume of emails from Planhat, then we suggest you use our Email Automation Provider functionality via SendGrid (as opposed to using your Gmail or Outlook account).
 This is typically deployed for use cases where you share information at scale - emails that are automated and non-personal in nature (such as a newsletter).

 In this article, we'll cover:

-Note that this is an add-on service that are not part of all plans, so talk to your CSM to understand if it makes sense for you to purchase.
+Note that this is an add-on service that is not part of all plans.

 What is Email Automation Provider functionality?

-You can send emails from Planhat, either manually via the email dialog (OPT+C as shortcut to bring up) or as part of automated email sequences (via Workflows).
+You can send emails from Planhat, either manually via the email dialog (C as shortcut to bring up) or as part of automated email sequences (via Workflows).

-When you are sending out a high volume of emails you can send them via our Email Automation Provider functionality instead of the personal email client.
+When you are sending out a high volume of emails, you may prefer to send them via our Email Automation Provider functionality instead of the personal email client.
 This can be used to avoid breaking the technical Gmail/Outlook limits, but also to create a better customer experience by not spamming the customer with generic emails from the personal email account (which ultimately could reduce the open rates of "normal" personal emails).

 We recommend using: